Visiting the Dolomites for the First Time | Ultimate Guide & Top Tips

 Visiting the Dolomites feels like taking a trip to Austria.
 Most people here speak German rather than Italian, and there’s even a third local language with its own distinct culture called Ladin.

-From the orderly organisation to the language, legends and local people, the Dolomites is very much a unique part of Italy.
+From the orderly organisation to the language, legends and local people, the Dolomites are very much a unique part of Italy.

 VISITING THE DOLOMITES